Mary de Bode: Life

 She was the fourth daughter of Penelope Wheeler and Thomas Kynnersley, the owners of Loxley Hall.
 Her birth date is unknown but she married in 1775 at St Marylebone Church and at the French Embassy in London.
 Her husband was Auguste Louis Frederick de Bode, a baron in the nobility of the Holy Roman Empire.
 He had some notable ancestors but he was not rich.
 He was born in Germany and worked as a soldier in the Royal Deux-Ponts Regiment in the service of King Louis XVI of France.
 She had met him while in Flanders.
 He was a Catholic and she a member of the Church of England.

 In 1777 she gave birth to their first child, Clement, in Staffordshire.

 They believed that their futures were assured when the Baron was given the fiefdom of Soultz-sous-Forêts by the Archbishop of Cologne (Maximilian Franz of Austria).
 Soultz-sous-Forêts is a commune in the Alsace in north-eastern France.
 In December 1788 she and Baron de Bode arrived in Soultz-sous-Forêts.
 She described Soultz-sous-Forêts as a land "flowing with Corn and oil and wine."
 The Baroness wrote a large number of letters and she was fluent in French, German, Italian and English.

 They hoped that the French Revolution would not affect them but at the end of 1794 the Baron and Baroness de Bode moved out of the town.
 They lived at different locations in Germany before they mistakenly returned.
 They were lucky to make a quick escape over the mountains.
 However they left all their riches and five of their children behind them.
-They were helped by the Baron's sister who was the abbess of Altenburg Abbey and in time she was reunited with all of her children.
+They were helped by the Baron's sister who was the abbess of Altenburg Abbey and, following her husband's death, she was eventually reunited with all of her children after transferring to Moscow and securing the patronage of Empress Catherine the Great.